viki-org/storm-docker/source/docs/docker/zookeeper.md

 Entrypoint source file: `zookeeper/run-zookeeper.py`

-This is used for running 1 instance of [Zookeeper](http://zookeeper.apache.org/).
+The zookeeper Docker is used to run 1 instance of [Zookeeper](http://zookeeper.apache.org/).
 Storm uses Zookeeper for coordinating a cluster.